shoryasethia/Virtual_Notepad/Week2/Content/README.md

 ## Or You may refer lectures by Andrew Ng on [YouTube](https://www.youtube.com/playlist?list=PLkDaE6sCZn6FNC6YRfRQc_FbeQrF8BwGI)
 ## Or You may refer first 4 videos from [this](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) playlist on YouTube by 3Blue1Brown

+**Once you are done with neural networks try to make some with this interactive website, try out various combination of parameters and activation, notice test and train graphs carefully.  [playground.tensorflow.org](playground.tensorflow.org)**

 # CNNs
 * **Refer first 11(Bare Minimum) lectures by Andrew Ng from this [playlist](https://www.youtube.com/playlist?list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF)**